Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 #             let mut pointer = 0_usize;
 #             let mut output: Vec<u8> = Vec::new();
 #
-#             // We update our brain_fudge macro to pass the program state to the
-#             // helper
 #             brain_fudge_helper!(data; pointer; output; $($token)+);
 #
 #             output.into_iter().map(char::from).collect::<String>()